It was the 'Killing Time'in Wigtown a small village on the shores of the Solway firth in Southwest Scotland.

-Margaret was devout and zealous and became a member of a band of Covenantors who wandered through Carrick, Galloway, and Nithsdale seeking converts and believers.
-Rumours of a growing atmosphere of tolerance gave her the confidence to return to her home in Wigtown.
-But her trust was naivity.
-Patrick Stuart, a man of some influence in the region, upon encountering her in the village, raised his glass and suggested that all present make a toast to the King's health.
+She was devout and zealous and became a member of a band of Covenantors who wandered through Carrick, Galloway, and Nithsdale seeking converts and believers.
+Rumours of a growing atmosphere of tolerance gave Margaret the confidence to return to her home in Wigtown.
+But their trust was misplaced.
+Patrick Stuart, a man of some influence in the region, upon encountering in the village, raised his glass and suggested that all present make a toast to the King's health.
 It was not something Margaret could do and refused.
-It was exactly what Stuart wanted and he denounced her.
+It was exactly what Stuart wanted and he denounced them.

-She was arrested and thrown into the village 'thieves hole'.
-After a little time she was thrown together in the same cell with Margaret McLauchlan, a formidable Covenantor of extraordinary respectability and singular piety who refused all the oaths pressed on her on her and commitments to stop attending Presbyterian prayer meetings.
-She was accused of raising arms and rebellion.
+She was arrested and thrown into the thieves' hole.
+After a little time she was thrown together with Margaret McLauchlan, a formidable Covenantor of extraordinary respectability and singular piety who refused all the oaths pressed on her on her and commitments to stop attending Presbyterian prayer meetings.
+Accused of raising arms and rebellion.
 She was very roughly dealt with and deprived of fire and bedding even though she was sixty-three years of age.

 Then she sang the 25th Psalm from verse 7th and recited the 8th chapter to the Romans.
 She seemed to all unafraid.
 The water covered her: but before she was quite dead, they pulled her up, and held her out of the water till she was recovered, and able to speak; and then by Major Windram's orders, she was asked, if she would pray for the King.